laurencelundblade/QCBOR/README.md

 This OpenSSL integration supports SHA-256, SHA-384 and SHA-512 with
 ECDSA, EdDSA, or RSAPSS to support the COSE algorithms ES256, ES384 and ES512, PS256, PS384 and PS512.
+It also support AES, key wrap and ECDH for encryption.
 It is a full and tested integration with OpenSSL crypto.

-If OpenSSL is installed in /usr/local or as a standar library, you can probably just run make:
+If OpenSSL is installed in /usr/local or as a standard library, you can probably just run make:

     make -f Makefile.ossl